maRc2/pynfact/README.md

 First notes
 -----------

-This project is in development, so there are some features that are not working yet, such as the *Disqus* capability.
-Other than that, the only thing it lacks is to deploy it as a package.
+This project is in development, so there are some bugs that need to be fixedand it needs to be deployed as a package.

 For usage, configuration and more information read the [GitHub Wiki section](https://github.com/alberteromero/pynfact/wiki) associated to